hetida/hetida-designer/docs/structuring_exceptions.md

 * SENDING_DATA_TO_ADAPTERS
 * ENCODING_RESULTS_TO_JSON

-Only exceptions raised in the process stage `EXECUTING_COMPONENT_CODE` cause errors with the `operator_info` attribute, for the other porcess stages this information is not accessible.
+Of course, only exceptions raised in the process stage `EXECUTING_COMPONENT_CODE` cause errors with the `operator_info` attribute.

+### Raising Component Input Validation Errors

-Since the most common use case for exceptions is dealing with unexpected input, there is also `ComponentInputValidationException` defined in the hetida designer runtime.
+One of the most frequent use cases for exceptions is dealing with unexpected input.
+For this there is a subclass of `ComponentException` called `ComponentInputValidationException`.
+Components should check their inputs and raise this exception if some of them are invalid.

-This class inherits from `ComponentException` and has the additional input parameter `input_names`, which consumes a list of strings that is added to the `extra_information` dictionary under the key `input_names`.
+This exception has the additional input parameter `input_names`, which should be filled with the list of component input names that are invalid when raised.
+It is then added to the `extra_information` dictionary under the key `input_names`.

 It is of course also possible to inherit again from this exception or from `ComponentException` itself.

 ```python